 (Don’t just take my word for it!
 Read about Fair Use on the website of the U.S. Copyright Office.)

 One of the reasons that Fair Use exists for criticism is because it is generally assumed that a copyright holder would be unlikely to ever grant permission to someone to use their intellectual property only to complain about it.
 So Fair Use was created to try to balance the opposing forces of copyright protections and freedom of speech.
-It’s not always an open-and-shut case, but in general, critical speech is protected even when copyrighted intellectual property is used.
-The problem is, you usually have pay a lawyer lots of money to get a court to agree with you.
+It’s not always an open-and-shut case, and on websites like YouTube, there are always going to be cases of the unreliable algorithm flagging innocent posts, but in general, critical speech is protected even when copyrighted intellectual property is used.
+The problem is, you usually have to pay a lawyer lots of money to get a court to agree with you.

 That wasn’t an option for PsychoSpider.
 Instead, she simply filed her hold challenge, claiming Fair Use, and waited.
 It didn’t take long for CBS to respond with a big, fat “NO!”
 She tried again, and again her challenge was rejected.
 She would not be allowed to monetize her video on YouTube.